Cloud economics can be a touchy subject.

 Much of the hype surrounding cloud hosting points to a shiny list of organization-wide changes — this includes watershed upgrades to strategy, scalability, cost and beyond.

 While such excitement is deserved, the cloud is not as plug-and-play as most promotions would have us believe.
 An apples-to-apples comparison of cost and process will not materialize on your whiteboard after one meeting.
-We can do our best to pin down the TCO and ROI of a cloud migration, but organizational complexities, regulations and maturity of business model paints a much less objective picture.
+We can do our best to pin down the TCO and ROI of cloud migration, but organizational complexities, regulations and maturity of the business model paint a much less objective picture.

 This is not the story we’re being sold – so what’s the deal?